hakanai/haqua/README.markdown

 JPopupMenu:

 * Popup menus have the proper rounded corners.
+(PopupMenuRoundedCornersTest)

 JTable: